 If the database IP is incorrectly configured, Codacy will try to do an initial connection and wait on it before enabling the HTTP server.
 If the server is inaccessible, this will render Codacy unavailable.

-You can navigate to port 80 of your server in order to test your installation of Codacy.
+You can navigate to port 80 (http) or port 443 (https) of your server in order to test your installation of Codacy.
 Codacy will provide you with a checkup page that will scan for any missed configuration setting.